 ‘Old’ is the new ‘new’, and what better way to experience this than through fashion?
-Major trends from the 80s, 90s and early 2000s are back in style, and an easy way to get into the throwback spirit is by shopping vintage and second hand.
+Major trends from the 80s, 90s and early 2000s are back in style, and an easy way to get into the throwback spirit is by shopping vintage ant these second hand stores.

 Vintage and second hand stores give older clothing new life.
 It is the perfect way to find cool and unique pieces that others may not have.
 Another benefit is that, in the case of second hand shopping, it is often the cheaper alternative to shopping new name brands.